mivuorin/sharp-ratings/readme.md

 ## How to dev:

 Asp.net pages are compiled at runtime so no need to restart server.
-Svelte supports hot reloading in watch mode which can be enabled by running 'dev' npm script.
+Svelte supports hot reloading in watch mode which can be enabled by running `dev` npm script.

     client/npm run dev